 - This is for clients who choose to draw strength from their specific tribal beliefs and ceremonies during treatment, or for those who prefer an alternative to traditional religious convictions.
 We offer a 12-step Indigenous group treatment which applies cultural identity differences.
 The patient also has the opportunity to participate in outside Native Celebrate Recovery meetings.

-- Cognitive-Behavioral Therapy is based on the belief that thoughts control our feelings and behaviors, and that these thought patterns can be changed to create more positive outcomes in daily occurrences.
+- Concious Decision Making is based on the belief that thoughts control our feelings and behaviors, and that these thought patterns can be changed to create more positive outcomes in daily occurrences.
 The benefit of this track is that we can change the way we face situations even if the situation itself does not change.

 Music is used to help clients relax, decrease anxiety, increase verbalization, and improve motivation and self-esteem.
-It also stimulates interpersonal, social, effective, and cognitive behavioral functioning.
+It also stimulates interpersonal, social, effective, and conscious decision making functioning.
 Clients may listen to music and/or select the option of playing a musical instrument(s).

 Get Help Now